Today, please welcome Rory Nicolson from Rugby Store! He’s here sharing some foods that can help complement your

 Pumpkin Seeds – Rugby

-Rugby players in particular tend to constantly look for new ways to add extra protein to their diets.
+Rugby players in particular tend to constantly look for new ways to add extra protein to their diets like eating protein bar or powders.
 If you think you’ve exhausted all possible avenues in this regard, I recommend trying pumpkin seeds.
 Pumpkin seeds are a solid alternative source of protein and are extremely versatile.

 On top of their high protein content, pumpkin seeds are also rich in iron and zinc which can help to boost your testosterone levels without the use of supplements to increase testosterone.
 They also have high levels of healthy unsaturated fats to keep your joints functioning properly.
 Try pumpkin seeds mixed in with yoghurt, add them to your sandwiches or simply snack on them throughout the day to boost your protein consumption.

 Complement your training regime by trying something new